 \paragraph{Environment} There are two firms, denoted $A$ and $B$.
 Each firm $i$ produces a differentiated product, called product $i$.
 There is a single consumer, with quasilinear utility.
 The consumer's \emph{valuations} for the products are given by

-where $v_0$ is a known constant and the parameter $\th$ is private information of the consumer, which will be described below.
-These valuations are induced by the classical Hotelling line specification, with linear transportation costs.
+where $v_0$ is a known constant and the parameter $\th$ is private information that the consumer learns sequentially, as described below.
+These valuations are induced by the classical Hotelling line specification with linear transportation costs.
 Under this interpretation, firm $A$ is located at the left endpoint and firm $B$ is located at the right endpoint.\footnote{The Hotelling interpretation requires that every consumer lies between the two firms, so the support of $\th$ must be bounded.
-In our model, we will assume for convenience that the support of $\th$ is unbounded, but our equilibrium construction works if the support of $\th$ is bounded but sufficiently large.} The parameter $\th$ is the consumer's \emph{position} on the line.
+We will assume for convenience that the support of $\th$ is unbounded.
+Our equilibrium construction works if the support of $\th$ is bounded but sufficiently large.} The parameter $\th$ is the consumer's \emph{position} on the line.
 If the consumer receives product $i$ only, then his consumption utility is $\max \{ 0, v_i (\th) \}$; the maximum reflects \emph{free disposal}.
 The consumer has \emph{unit demand}: he can only use one of the products.
 If he receives both products, then his consumption utility is $\max \{ 0, v_A (\th), v_B( \th) \}$.